The 2030 Agenda for Sustainable Development

 Goal 12: Ensure sustainable consumption and production patterns

-UN TARGET By 2030, reduce waste through prevention, reduction, recycling, and reuse.
+UN TARGET: By 2030, reduce waste through prevention, reduction, recycling, and reuse.

 How we contribute to Goal 12

-Our school workshops educate people on waste reduction and sustainable consumption habits.
 Our Green Living programme inspires participants to reflect on how their behaviour impacts on the world.
 Additionally, it empowers them with practical solutions to reduce these impacts.

 Goal 13: Take urgent action to combat climate change and its impacts